bimdata/javascript-api-client/docs/IfcApi.md

 ### HTTP request headers

-- **Content-Type**: Not defined
+- **Content-Type**: application/json
 - **Accept**: Not defined

 ## bulkDeleteIfcUnits

-> bulkDeleteIfcUnits(cloudPk, ifcPk, projectPk)
+> bulkDeleteIfcUnits(cloudPk, ifcPk, projectPk, data)

 Delete many Units of a model

          Bulk delete.
-You should send a list of ids in the body.
+You must send a list of ids in the body.
 These ids (or relations with these ids in case of many-to-many relation deletion) will be deleted  Required scopes: ifc:write

 ### Example